parodos-dev/serverless-workflows/README.md

 6. Create a PR to [serverless-workflows-config][3] and make sure its merge.
 7. Now the PR from 4 can be merged and an automatic PR will be created with the generated manifests.
 Review and merge.

-See [Continuous Integration with make](make.md) for implemantation details of the CI pipeline.
+See [Continuous Integration with make](make.md) for implementation details of the CI pipeline.

+### Builder image
+There are two builder images under ./pipeline folder:
+- workflow-builder-dev.Dockerfile - references nightly build image from quay.io/kiegroup/kogito-swf-builder-nightly that doesn't required any authorization
+- workflow-builder.Dockerfile - references OpenShift Serverless Logic builder image from registry.redhat.io which requires authorization.
+See details [here](https://catalog.redhat.com/software/containers/openshift-serverless-1-tech-preview/logic-swf-builder-rhel8/6483079349c48023fc262858?architecture=amd64&image=65e1a56104e00058ecdd52eb&container-tabs=gti) and [here](https://access.redhat.com/terms-based-registry/accounts).

 Note on CI:
 On each merge under a workflow directory a matching github workflow executes